drbean/curriculum/conversation/exam/slides.md

 You and your partner you will have 2 cards like [http://web.nuu.edu.tw/~greg/topics/dic_diet_1.pdf ](http://web.nuu.edu.tw/~greg/topics/dic_diet_1.pdf)

-But they will be about 2 people, Emma and Tyler talking about summer jobs.
+But they will be about 2 people, making requests.

 ## pair dictation instructions